 • A unified analysis of how information captures attention.

-6. `Informational Puts’ submitted
+4. `Informational Puts’

 Extended abstract in EC’24 (titled ‘Full Dynamic Implementation’)